Thomas Pownall: Governor of Massachusetts Bay

 Pownall arrived in Boston in early August 1757.
 He was well received and assumed his duties on 3 August.

 He was immediately thrust into a war-related crisis.
 A French force was reported to be moving toward Fort William Henry, in northern New York, and the military commander there had made an urgent call for militia.
 Pownall was energetic in organizing the militia, but the call to arms came too late, since Fort William Henry fell after a brief siege that was followed by some of the worst atrocities by Indians of the war.
+Loudoun was upset that the Massachusetts General Court had not fully implemented a variety of demands that he had made, and he held Pownall responsible.
+Pownall objected to the interference of the military in civilian affairs, the threat of which Loudoun used to implement his agenda, by maintaining that it was necessary for the governor to lead, not drive, the provincial assembly.
+The meeting was acrimonious, and Loudoun afterward wrote a letter to London that harshly criticised Pownall's position and called his ideas on governance "high-handed".

 Pownall had a sometimes-contentious relationship with John Campbell, 4th Earl of Loudoun.

 In September 1757 Pownall travelled to New Jersey to attend the funeral of Governor Jonathan Belcher and stopped in New York to meet with Lord Loudoun.

-The commander-in-chief was upset that the Massachusetts General Court had not fully implemented a variety of demands that he had made, and he held Pownall responsible.
-Pownall objected to the interference of the military in civilian affairs, the threat of which Loudoun used to implement his agenda, by maintaining that it was necessary for the governor to lead, not drive, the provincial assembly.

-The meeting was acrimonious, and Loudoun afterward wrote a letter to London that harshly criticised Pownall's position and called his ideas on governance "high-handed".

-Loudoun encountered opposition in the General Court, the provincial assembly, to a demand for British troops to be billeted with civilians in Boston, and he threatened to march additional troops into the province and take housing by force.
+Loudoun demanded that Massachusetts authorities billet his troops in civilian homes in Boston, which was opposed by the General Court.
+In response, Loudoun threatened to order additional troops into the colony and acquire housing by force.
 Pownall requested for the General Court to accede in some way to Loudoun's demands and eventually signed a bill authorizing the quartering of troops in inns and other public spaces.
-The bill was unpopular, and Pownall was negatively cast in the local press as supportive of Loudoun and his policies.
+The bill was unpopular, and Pownall was negatively cast in the local press as supportive of Loudoun.
 Pownall's exchanges with Loudoun, however, show that he was keenly aware of the colonists' position: "the inhabitants of this province are intitled to the natural rights of English born subjects... the enjoyment of these rights... will animate and encourage them to resist... a cruel, invading enemy."

-He was equally clear on the relationship between the royal governor and his assembly: "a governor must endeavour to lead those people for he cannot drive them and must lead them step by step as he can gett [sic] footing".

-He was so committed to his ideas that he offered to resign, but Loudoun encouraged him to remain in the post.

-Pownall would later author portions of the 1765 Quartering Act, a parliamentary bill whose implementation was widely resisted in the colonies.
+He was equally clear on the relationship between the governor and assembly: "a governor must endeavour to lead those people for he cannot drive them and must lead them step by step as he can gett footing".
+Pownall was so committed to his ideas that he offered to resign, but Loudoun encouraged him to remain in the post; Pownall would later author portions of the 1765 Quartering Act, a parliamentary bill whose implementation was widely resisted in the colonies.